section-engineering-education/engineering-education/what-is-md5.md

 layout: engineering-education
 status: publish
 published: true
-title: What Is MD5 and What Is It Used For?
+title: What Is MD5 and Why Is It Considered Insecure?
 description: MD5 Message-Digest Algorithm, is a cryptographic hashing function and is part of the Message Digest Algorithm family.
 It is insecure and should not be used in applications.
 author: Gregory Manley
 date: 2020-04-20T00:00:00-07:00